Article curated by Ginny Smith

 What causes extinctions?

-Woolly Mammoths lived on an Arctic island until as recently 1700BC, but it isn't clear what killed off this last group of survivors.
+Woolly mammoths lived on an Arctic island until as recently 1700 BC, but it isn't clear what killed off this last group of survivors.
 It could have been human hunting, although there is little evidence of it left behind.
 A virus might have led to their demise, or it could have been a change in the habitat, or a large weather event.
 Alternatively, it could be that the island habitat just couldn’t support them, so as the ice bridge to the mainland melted they became stranded and could no longer survive.

 So what happened to this robust and successful species?
 Some people argue that modern human's increased intelligence meant they could out-compete the Neanderthals.
-Others argue that they were absorbed into our species as Neanderthals and modern humans met and inter-bred.
+Others argue that they were absorbed into our species as Neanderthals and modern humans met and interbred.
 People in Europe, Asia and New Guinea have 2.5% Neanderthal DNA, supporting this theory, although it isn't clear that this amount of breeding would be enough to wipe out the species entirely.
 Climate could have played an important role, as it was very unstable at the time they died out.
-What is certain is that more research is needed to find out exactly what happened to the Neanderthals.
+What is certain, is that more research is needed to find out exactly what happened to the Neanderthals.

-It may be scary to think about, but the liklihood is that one day, humans will no longer exist here on earth.
+It may be scary to think about, but the likelihood is that one day, humans will no longer exist here on earth.
 What it is that leads to our downfall, however, is not clear.
 While there is a chance that it will be something we have done that causes our demise, there are also natural events that could mark the end.

 Protecting our planet's diversity

-By understanding how and why species go extinct, we can better attempt to conserve those animals and plants currently sharing our planet.
+By understanding how and why species go extinct, we can better conserve those animals and plants currently sharing our planet.
 One area of study is how diversity differs in different regions of the earth.
-We know that some areas are home to a multitude of different species, while others can only support a few, but the time and resources required to fully explore these differences mean there is still much work to be done.
+We know that some areas are home to a multitude of different species, while others can only support just a few, but the time and resources required to fully explore these differences mean there is still much work to be done.

-This article was first published on 2015-08-27 and was last updated on 2016-10-17.
+This article was first published on 2015-08-27 and was last updated on 2019-06-06.